 Anyone interested in learning more about the sustainable features of the home, including the rainwater collection system and vegetative tertiary filter wastewater treatment system may book an appointment to tour the property with a staff member.
 For more information, please contact Nuala Murphy.

 Ruby left an endowment that provides modest funding for the annual maintenance of the house.
-Since inheriting the property, the Islands Trust Conservancy has also fundraised to install a rainwater collection system, a vegetative tertiary filter wastewater treatment system, and upgrade insulation in the house in order to lessen its ecological footprint.
-For as long as is economically feasible, the Islands Trust Conservancy will continue to maintain the house, offering affordable housing for families willing to care for the property.
+Since inheriting the property, the Islands Trust Conservancy has also fundraised to install a rainwater collection system, a vegetative tertiary filter wastewater treatment system, and an insulation upgrade in the house in order to lessen its ecological footprint.
+For as long as is economically feasible, the Islands Trust Conservancy will continue to maintain the house, offering housing for families willing to care for the property.
 The management plan for the Ruby Alton Nature Reserve can be viewed here.